AyhamAl-Ali/Sk-VSC/README.md

 # Sk-ST3 - Sk-VSC
 A Modern, Colorful and Creative Syntax Highlighting for Skript Language on Sublime Text 3 and Visual Studio Code

-**Note:** This Syntax Highlighting is a fork of @HYPExMon5ter's Syntax Highlighting.
+**Note:** This Syntax Highlighting is a fork of @HYPExMon5ter's Syntax Highlighting but much more updated.

 # Feel free to contribute and add your own/others themes and create a pull request